einarwh/escher-workshop/README.md

 Welcome to the Escher-in-Elm Workshop!

-This workshop is based on the classic 1982 paper "Functional Geometry" by Peter Henderson.
+This workshop is based on [the revised 2002 edition](https://eprints.soton.ac.uk/257577/1/funcgeo2.pdf) of the classic 1982 paper "Functional Geometry" by Peter Henderson.
 The paper shows the functional decomposition and reconstruction of Escher's woodcutting "Square Limit", a beautiful recursive tesselation of interleaving fish.
-In this workshop, we will follow in Henderson's footsteps as we create an SVG replica of it.

-The focus in this workshop is on abstraction and composition.
+The focus in this workshop is on abstraction and composition using functions.
 It uses Elm as the implementation language, but it is _not_ an Elm tutorial.
-If you came here looking for an proper Elm tutorial, or feel you need a tutorial before attempting this workshop, take a look at [Awesome Elm](https://github.com/isRuslan/awesome-elm) to find one that suits you.

-If all you need is a syntax cheat-sheet, you can take a look [here](Sheet.elm).
+If you came here looking for a proper Elm tutorial, or feel you need such a tutorial before attempting this workshop, take a look at [Awesome Elm](https://github.com/isRuslan/awesome-elm) to find one that suits you.
+If all you need is a syntax cheat-sheet to consult, you can take a look [here](Sheet.elm).

 This workshop is essentially a guided tour to Henderson's paper.
 You will implement a collection of simple yet powerful picture combinators that will ultimately enable you to recreate Henderson's replica of "Square Limit".
 You will do so in Elm because the replica will be an SVG, and the browser is a nice runtime for that.